muthukub/WFGY/ProblemMap/Atlas/adapter-failure-discipline-v1.md

 - overcompressed reasoning
 - misrepair overreach
 - silent boundary drift
-- generic outputs that no longer reflect the atlas
+- generic outputs that no longer reflect Atlas structure

-That is exactly what this document exists to prevent.
+That is exactly what this page exists to prevent.

 The Atlas adapter should not merely sound structured.

 It should actually remain structurally disciplined.

 ---

-## 2. Core principle
+## Core principle ✨

 The most important principle is this:

-> adapter usefulness depends on disciplined restraint, not on maximum verbosity or maximum confidence
+> adapter usefulness depends on disciplined restraint,
+> not on maximum verbosity and not on maximum confidence

 The adapter becomes better not when it says more.

 It becomes better when it preserves the right structure under pressure.

 That means the adapter must resist several temptations: